Blue Knob State Park

-Chappells Field Trail: 2.5 miles, inverted orange V blaze, easy hiking
+Chappells Field Trail: 2.5 miles, inverted orange V blaze, easiest hiking

-Crist Ridge Trail: 1.9 miles, orange blaze, easy hiking
+Crist Ridge Trail: 1.9 miles, orange blaze, easiest hiking

-Homestead Trail: 1.8 miles, orange blaze, easy hiking
+Homestead Trail: 1.8 miles, orange blaze, easiest hiking

-Lost Turkey Trail: 26 miles, red blaze, difficult hiking
+Lost Turkey Trail: 26 miles, red blaze, most difficult hiking

-Mountain View Trail: 5 miles, double red blaze, difficult hiking
+Mountain View Trail: 5 miles, double red blaze, most difficult hiking

-Rock ‘N’ Ridge Trail: 2.8 miles, inverted blue T blaze, moderate hiking
+Rock ‘N’ Ridge Trail: 2.8 miles, inverted blue T blaze, more difficult hiking

-Sawmill Trail: 3 miles, yellow blaze, moderate hiking
+Sawmill Trail: 3 miles, yellow blaze, more difficult hiking

-Three Springs Trail: 2 miles, orange blaze, easy hiking
+Three Springs Trail: 2 miles, orange blaze, easiest hiking

 Mountain Biking: Several of the park’s multi-use trails are designated for mountain bike use.
-For the beginner, Chappells Field Trail is a good challenge.
+For beginners, Chappells Field Trail is a good challenge.
 For the more experienced, Three Springs Trail is an intermediate ride.
 Three Springs Trail is also open to horseback riding.
 Please be considerate of other trail users.
-For the more experienced and expert mountain biker, Crist Ridge Trail, Rock ‘N’ Ridge Trail and portions of Mountain View Trail are suggested.
+For more experienced and expert mountain bikers, Crist Ridge Trail, Rock ‘N’ Ridge Trail and portions of Mountain View Trail are suggested.

 Horseback Riding: Equestrian trails are marked with orange diamonds.
 The trailhead is across from the campground entrance at Chappells Field.
 Horseback riding is permitted along the right-hand side of park roads.
 Caution must be used on trails that pass through hunting areas.
 All groups conducting trail rides must secure a special use agreement.